 The Technical Stuff

-Botox is short for botulinum, a toxin that comes from a type of bacteria called Clostridium botulinum.
+B is short for botulinum, a toxin that comes from a type of bacteria called Clostridium botulinum.

 Sounds kinda gross, right?
 Well that’s because it is and it’s also a completely unnatural thing to insert into your body!
 In fact it’s not uncommon for some people to suffer paralysis in the wrong group of muscles.

-Botox is normally injected directly to the site of the muscles that will have the biggest effect on reducing the appearance of wrinkles.
+B is normally injected directly to the site of the muscles that will have the biggest effect on reducing the appearance of wrinkles.
 Around the eyes and mouth is usually a hot spot for most wrinkles caused by aging.

 When the toxin enters the muscles, it immediately starts to block the nerve endings that would normally tell the muscle to contract.